Deir Kifa

-Name
+Etymology

 E. H. Palmer wrote in 1881 that it meant The convent of Kifa. p.n.

 Kifa is a Syriac Aramaic word that means rock in Arabic and Peter in Greek.
 It is the title of Saint Simon, son of Jonah, a disciple of Jesus Christ.

 Location

 Deir Kifa is located in the South Governorate, Tyre District.
-It is 390 m above sea level and 107 kilometers to the southwest of Beirut, the capital city of Lebanon, or about two hours, and 16 km from the center of its district Tyre.
+It is 540 m above sea level and 107 kilometers to the southwest of Beirut, the capital city of Lebanon, or about two hours, and 16 km from the center of its district Tyre.
 Its population is about five thousand people; about a thousand live in the village, while the rest are distributed in expatriate countries such as Brazil, the United States, Germany, and some Persian Gulf countries.
 A large number of her sons settled in the capital, Beirut, in order to search for ways of life and work that are missing in the village.